-I love how many inside jokes start at Camp, how many times I see people laughing, and seeing friendships start.
-I love hearing story after story of ways students feel God’s love and experience a new calling to share the gospel with their friends and family back home.
+I love how many inside jokes start at Camp, how many times I see people laughing and friendships start.
+I love hearing story after story of ways students feel God’s love, and experience a new calling to share the gospel with their friends and family back home.

 Planning a camp for 100+ students every summer is no small feat.
 So, why do we do it?
 Honestly, we might look forward to it as much as our students!
 Every year, without fail, this week becomes a highlight of the year, forging memories in tandem with spiritual formation for students and leaders alike.

 Frankly, your student(s) will come back from a week of camp possibly needing to sleep for 24 hours straight… because we don’t hold back.
 Not only do wild things like white-water rafting and rock-climbing keep the fun going every day, but so does the level of ridiculousness and intentionality in our gathering times.
 This is a week of leaning in and enjoying every moment for what it has.

 Students and leaders get concentrated amounts of time together, living alongside one another through bus trips and as cabinmates.
-And while Mosaic Student Wednesday night gatherings have been the start of tons of friendships, Camp has been the solidifier for many of those.
+And while Mosaic Students Wednesday night gatherings have been the start of tons of friendships, Camp becomes the solidifier for many of those.

 Something happens when we get away, out of our usual environment.
 There’s no distraction of phones.
 There’s no Netflix to subtly steal the hours.
-The change wakes up our minds, senses, and even hearts wake for a stint—making the doors wide open for God to impact students in a way that settles deep in their souls.
-With this in mind, each year our camp has a different theme based on scripture, giving us a whole week to explore a single, awesome aspect of Kingdom living.
+The change wakes up our minds, senses, and hearts—opening the door for God to impact students in a way that settles deep in their souls.
+With this in mind, each year our camp has a different theme based on scripture, giving us a whole week to explore a single, awesome aspect of who God is.

 It’s one week of our summer every year.
 We leave together on Sunday and return on Friday.
 For those six incredible days, we collectively enjoy outdoor adventures, camp-style games and sports, worship, teaching, devotional time, and simply being together.